kevocde/pokedex/README.md

-# Getting Started with Create React App
+# Getting Started with Create React Index

 ## Welcome to the pokedex the final extreme version.